informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

 implement [packet relay](#packet-relay), that is, the core callback functions.

-As the application "fungible token transfer" uses the underlying IBC infrastructure, we also modeled it to the extend necessary in [helper modules](#helper-modules).
+As the application "fungible token transfer" uses the underlying IBC infrastructure, we also modeled it to the extent necessary in [helper modules](#helper-modules).

 ### Port and Channel Setup and Channel lifecycle management

-In the model we assume that the [`setup()`](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer#port--channel-setup) functions has been called before.
+In the model we assume that the [`setup()`](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer#port--channel-setup) function has been called before.
 The [channel handshake functions]((https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer#channel-lifecycle-management)) are also considered being already executed.
 Our